yazz/VisualJS/README.md

 Visual Javascript is perfect for small web apps or microservices, but not suitable for high performance apps or low level systems.
 Some demo apps can be found at https://yazz.com (Yazz sponsors development of the tool).

 ## Benefits
-- Easy drag and drop interface (like Visual Basic, but using Javascript as the scripting language)
+- Easy drag and drop interface (like Visual Basic, except it uses Javascript as the scripting language)
 - Open source MIT license so you can use it wherever you like
 - Easy to distribute apps.
 Apps can be compiled to a single HTML file and sent by email (even works with Sqlite database apps)
 - Works everywhere, Windows, Linux, Mac, Raspberry PI, NodeJS, Docker, Kubernetes, OpenShift, Istio